Constrained Controller and Observer Design by Inverse Optimality: Solution to the Inverse LQR Problem

 Note that, as proven in~\cite{Zanon2014d}, $P$ is the cost-to-go matrix associated with stage-cost matrix $H$.
 Therefore, the considerations made for Problem~\eqref{eq:sdp_tuning} regarding the condition number of $H$ and $P$ directly apply to Problem~\eqref{eq:sdp_tuning_gamma}.

-We remark that this second, indirect, formulation can be useful in case some path constraint becomes active, as it allows one to adjust the way the remaining degrees of freedom are exploited by MPC through a different cost assigned to each of the controls.
-This fact will be illustrated by the example in Section~\ref{ex:constrained}.
+This second formulation allows one to tune the behavior in case some constraint becomes active, as one can adjust the way the MPC control deviates from the prescribed controller.
+This fact will be illustrated by an example in Section~\ref{ex:constrained}.
+Since it might not be clear how to best select $\Gamma$, one can let the optimizer select it by solving